alex-mcgovern/react-patient-dashboard/README.md

 ## What would I have done if I had more time?

-- [ ] Add filtering to the table view
+- [ ] Add filtering (by specific columns) to the table view
-- [ ] Round out styling — particularly on smaller screens, and add a mobile menu
+- [ ] Round out styling — particularly on smaller screens